paritytech/scale-value/RELEASING.md

 # Release Checklist

-These steps assume that you've checked out the `scale-info` repository and are in the root directory of it.
+These steps assume that you've checked out the `scale-value` repository and are in the root directory of it.

 1. Ensure that everything you'd like to see released is on the `main` branch.